wazo-platform/wazo-acceptance/contribs/docker/README.md

 Getting Started
 ===============

+Pull the container (also use to update container):

+    docker pull xivo/acceptance

 The xivo-acceptance image is build daily.
 To run the container, do the following:

     docker run -i -t xivo/acceptance